 NYC Bill Limiting Agent Commissions

-Manhattan council members Keith Powers and Carlina Rivera introduced the bill, which would limit all broker’s commissions on rentals to the cost of one month’s rent.
+Manhattan Council members Keith Powers and Carlina Rivera introduced the bill, which would limit all broker’s commissions on rentals to the cost of one month’s rent.

-This would even the playing field for renters of all income levels across the NYC rental landscape.
+Nonetheless, this will even the playing field for renters of all income levels across the NYC rental landscape.

 Most people balk at the thought of paying a broker's fee.
 But consider the amount of work the agent is putting in on your behalf: